As California death row inmates get possible reprieve, brother mourns loss of sister in 1981 Kern County murder

 “The end result is that condemned killers will receive more benefits from the prison system, will be housed amongst other prisoners, and many may be transferred to prisons located in Kern County,” said Kern County District Attorney Cynthia Zimmer said.

-“Death row convicts have nothing to lose and can place corrections officers and other inmates in danger if permitted to join the general prison population,” Zimmer added
+“Death row convicts have nothing to lose and can place corrections officers and other inmates in danger if permitted to join the general prison population,” she added.

 The program is a result of Proposition 66 — intended to speed up death penalty appeals — which was passed by voters in November 2016.
 Gov. Gavin Newsom imposed a moratorium when he took office in 2019 and said it would last as long as he is in office.